z-morgan/plentish/dev_notes.md

         - save button
         - cancel button

-  - form submit `save` listener:
+  - form submit:
-    - puts data to server
+    - update all of the recipe fields with the new values
-    - upon successful response:
+    - delete all ingredients for that recipe
-      - fully reloads details page
+    - create new ingredients for each ingredient in the form

   - cancel listener:
     - resets form and hides form and overlay